qforestlab/riscan-registration-VZ400/8_save_combine.md

 #### First way to save SOPs
 1. Click on *Registration*.
 2. Click on *Multiple SOP export…*.
-3. Check the *Export complete 4x4 matrix as *.DAT*.
+3. Check the *Export complete 4x4 matrix as .DAT*.
 Uncheck the other options.
 4. Click *OK*.

 ![RiSCAN_PRO_project](./img/08_save_combine-0.png)

-If you left the target folder unchanged then the SOP files will end up in the project folder (*.RiSCAN)
+If you left the target folder unchanged then the SOP files will end up in the project folder (*.RiSCAN).

 ![RiSCAN_PRO_project](./img/08_save_combine-1.png)